 Growing Beards with Minoxidil in Indonesia

-The reason I wrote this post and remembered the above mentioned mega-thread is because earlier this week, the Wall Street Journal published a very interesting related article on the front page.
+The reason I wrote this post and remembered the above mentioned mega-thread is because earlier this week, the Wall Street Journal published a very interesting related article related to Minoxidil and beard growth on the front page.

 If you cannot access the WSJ online edition, I have pasted an image on the left side of the first half of the story.
 Apparently, an entrepreneur in Indonesia by the name of Fariz Gamal has started a business to help men grow beards via just using Minoxidil.
 Like most Asian men, Indonesian men on average have much less facial hair in comparison the average caucasian men, and it is now becoming fashionable and trendy to grow at least modestly thick beards (especially in a Muslim majority country such as Indonesia).

 When I did more research on Mr. Gamal, I came across this interesting article from April of this year from a local Indonesian magazine.
 He mentions that he orders the Kirkland brand of Minoxidil from the US.
 He claims that “he grew the full beard of his dreams after four months of regularly applying minoxidil to his face”.
 For social media fans, here is his Instagram page and here is his Youtube channel.

 It should be noted that there are numerous very popular Youtube videos of men growing much thicker beards after using Minoxidil on their faces.
 However, I find some to be sketchy so did not select any favorites to embed on here for the time being.
 There are now also numerous online forum testimonials with photos from men who have had success with this type of experiment, including on the Minoxidil and beard growth subreddit.
 If I had the time, I would try to tally all the success and failure testimonials out there and calculate what percent of men who use Minoxidil on their face see significant new facial hair growth based on all these anecdotal reports (ideally, with photos as evidence).